eecs-autograder/autograder.io/docs/how_tos.rst

 pull requests to our
 `GitHub repository <https://github.com/eecs-autograder/autograder.io/tree/master/docs>`_.

-Clone a Course or Project for a New Term
+Clone a course or project for a new term
 ------------------------------------------
 To clone a course, see :ref:`copy-course`.